zhyd1997/storybook/docs/_snippets/portable-stories-vitest-set-project-annotations.md

 const annotations = setProjectAnnotations([ previewAnnotations, addonAnnotations,
-  // Attention: Passing the render function from testing library is required if you mount stories in play functions { testingLibraryRender },
+  // You MUST provide this option to use portable stories with vitest { testingLibraryRender },
 ]);

-// Supports beforeAll hook from Storybook beforeAll(annotations.beforeAll);
+// Run Storybook's beforeAll hook beforeAll(annotations.beforeAll);
 ```